Featured Project

 - OLED display for live coordinate and navigation feedback

-- Custom PCB for organized power and signal distribution
+- Perfboard for organized power and signal distribution

 Autonomous Navigation Logic